Mount Mabu: Species

 There are likely many more new species in the forest, with likely candidates so far including a shrew, a pseudo-scorpion, frogs, snails, bats, catfish, and various insects.

 Conservation

 In June 2009, the Mozambique government announced that they would establish conservation measures to prevent commercial logging.
-The Mabu forest is believed to be the largest medium-altitude rain forest in Africa.
+The Mabu forest is believed to be the largest medium-elevation rainforest in Africa.
 African forests that are unspoiled by logging and other human activity are rare.
 The Mount Mabu forest is surrounded by areas devastated by the Mozambican Civil War (1977–1992).
-Poor road access, and its use as a refuge for local villagers during the war all contributed to its protection.
-No records of previous expeditions or collecting trips have been discovered.
+Poor road access, and its use as a refuge for local villagers during the war, contributed to its protection.
+No records of previous expeditions or collecting-trips have been noted.